 Where can you find the best ice cream outside Italy?
-Whisper it... in Wales.
-That’s right, for some of the greatest gelato away from the streets of Rome and cafés of Naples, head to the Welsh valleys and seafronts where, more than 100 years ago, Italian migrants brought with them the greatest of gifts: establishing a café culture and a Welsh-Italian tradition that is still thriving today.
+In Wales.
+That’s right – for some of the greatest gelato away from the streets of Rome and cafés of Naples, head to the Welsh valleys and seafronts.
+There, more than 100 years ago, Italian immigrants brought with them the greatest of gifts by establishing a café culture and a Welsh-Italian tradition that is still thriving today.

-Early Italian immigrants came to Wales at the turn of the 19th Century, with 80 percent arriving from the same town; Bardi in northern Italy.
-They settled in Wales at the peak of the Industrial Revolution and opened the first cafés to service the thousands of coal, steel and dock workers, followed by a second wave of Italian migration to Wales after the Second World War.
+Early Italian immigrants came to Wales at the turn of the 19th Century, with 80 percent arriving from the same town: Bardi in northern Italy.
+They settled in Wales at the peak of the Industrial Revolution and opened the first cafés to service the thousands of coal, steel and dock workers.
+This was followed by a second wave of Italian migration to Wales after the Second World War.

-Known as ‘Bracchis’ after one of the most well-known Welsh-Italian families, these cafés helped introduce ice cream to Wales, with ice cream carts and parlours becoming a common and much-loved sight in the valleys and beyond.
+Known as ‘Bracchis’, after one of the most well-known Welsh-Italian families, these cafés helped to introduce ice cream to Wales, with ice cream carts and parlours becoming a common and much-loved sight in the valleys and beyond.

-You can still find a taste of Italy in almost every part of Wales, and these modern-day ice cream parlours carry their dual heritage with pride.
+You can still find a taste of Italy in almost every part of Wales.
+These modern-day ice cream parlours carry their dual heritage with pride.

 Café Sidoli’s, Ebbw Vale

 Sidoli’s is one of the most famous Italian family names in Wales, made so through its award-winning ice cream recipes.
 Benedetto Sidoli arrived in Wales in the early 20th century from Bardi, bringing with him traditional family ice cream recipes.
 He soon began trading to local businesses in the valleys.